MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 **Postconditions**:

-- Letter sent to the instance via mail.
+- Letters sent to the instance via e-mail.

 ---